vantageoy/schemani/README.md

 Simple and extensible data schema validation for Dart and Flutter.
 If you know [Yup](https://github.com/jquense/yup) and [Laravel Validation](https://laravel.com/docs/validation#available-validation-rules) you will feel like home using this package.

 Please note that the schemani/formini packages are under development.
-There are still some issues to resolve before this has any help for real use cases. [#roadmap](#roadmap)
+There are still some issues to resolve before this has any help for real use cases.

 ## Usage